 It ultimately boils down to your general health or the health of anyone whose medical expenses you want to cover with your insurance plan.
 Let’s imagine you’re young and healthy and don’t expect any major medical expenses in the next year.
 You’d do well to enroll in a high-deductible health plan (HDHP).
 Why?
 First of all, your premiums will go down, which will save you a lot of money.

 On the other hand, here’s another situation.
 Suppose you have an existing medical condition, your spouse is expecting a baby soon, or you have young children participating in sports.
 In either case, you’ll have to incur considerable medical costs in the future.
 Choosing a smaller health insurance deductible would be the best option in such a case.

 Deductibles can vary according to the plan type.
 Here are some different deductibles you should know about.

-A comprehensive deductible is one where the deductible is applied to all types of medical coverages in your health plan.
+A comprehensive deductible means that the deductible applies to all of your health plan’s medical coverages.

 In this type, the deductible is not applied to all medical coverages.
 You can get some services without paying the deductible cost.

 Each family member may have an individually different deductible, or there could be one specific family deductible.
 The benefit of a family deductible is that everyone in your family would contribute towards it.

 You can have separate deductibles if you receive healthcare from an in-plan or out-plan network.
 Furthermore, even your prescription drugs plan may have a separate deductible.

 When do health insurance deductibles reset?